Environments

 Basic Information

-- Display Name — optional friendly name shown in the UI
+- Display Name — optional friendly name shown in the UI (use this for free-text labels that don't fit the Name character restrictions)

 - Description — free-text description